p3-insta485-clientside

 24:38 error 'url' is missing in props validation react/prop-types

-properties.
-This enables the fast shadow DOM to real DOM update performed by react.
-More info here:
+This enables the fast virtual DOM-to-real DOM update performed by React.
+More info here.

 ************* Module insta485.views.user